open-contracting/cardinal-rs/README.md

 Arguments:
   <FILE>
-          The path to the file containing OCDS data (or "-" for standard input), in which each line is a contracting process as JSON text
+          The path to the file (or "-" for standard input), in which each line is JSON text

 Options:
   -v, --verbose...